1997 Cambodian coup d'état: Events

 In 1997, long tensions between the two governing parties led to violence between FUNCINPEC supporters of Prince Norodom Ranariddh and of Hun Sen, resulting in a number of casualties.

 In retrospect, the following issues have been identified as the causes of the violent events: the 'dual power' accorded by the 1993 power sharing formula allowed the CPP to retain control over power structures; while officially a ruling party, the FUNCINPEC concluded an alliance – National United Front – with the opposition Sam Rainsy Party.
 Hun Sen alleged that Ranariddh had been planning a take-over with the help of Khmer Rouge fighters, supposedly smuggled into the capital.

 On 5 July 1997, CPP troops led by General Ke Kim Yan surrounded a military garrison belonging to Nhek Bun Chhay in Kampong Speu Province.
-Ke Kim Yan attempted to coax Nhek Bun Chhay to disband his garrison, but failed.
-At the same time, military police aligned to the CPP approached the residence of another FUNCINPEC general, Chao Sambath, and demanded FUNCINPEC troops surrender their weapons.
-Nhek Bun Chhay responded by ordering FUNCINPEC troops to resist the advances made by the CPP's troops and military police, and heavy fighting broke out at the Taing Krassang military base and Phnom Penh International Airport, where most of FUNCINPEC troops were based.
+Ke Kim Yan attempted to convince Nhek Bun Chhay to disband his garrison, but failed.
+At the same time, security force personnels aligned to the CPP approached the residence of another FUNCINPEC general, Chao Sambath, and demanded FUNCINPEC troops surrender their weapons.
+Nhek Bun Chhay responded by ordering FUNCINPEC troops to resist the advances made by the CPP's troops and security personnel, and heavy clashes broke out at the Taing Krassang military base and Phnom Penh International Airport, where most of FUNCINPEC troops were based in.

 Hun Sen quickly returned from his vacation at Vung Tau in Vietnam.
-The following day, Hun Sen deployed his bodyguard units to the regular forces fighting FUNCINPEC troops.
-FUNCINPEC troops initiated two attempts to attack CPP troops, but were quickly repulsed by Hun Sen's bodyguards and regular troops, suffering heavy casualties in the process.
-FUNCINPEC troops subsequently retreated from their positions and fled to O Smach in Oddar Meanchey Province.
-Hun Sen declared Ranariddh ousted.
+The following day, Hun Sen deployed his bodyguard units to support the regular forces fighting FUNCINPEC troops.
+FUNCINPEC troops initiated two attempts to counterattack CPP troops, but were outnumbered and subsequently repulsed by Hun Sen's bodyguards and regular troops, suffering heavy casualties in the process.
+FUNCINPEC troops then retreated from their positions and fled to O Smach in Oddar Meanchey Province.
+Hun Sen declared Ranariddh ousted from power.

 After the royalist resistance was crushed in Phnom Penh, there was indeed some joint resistance by FUNCINPEC-Khmer Rouge forces in the Northern provinces, where the fighting against Hun Sen's offensive lasted until September 1997.
 CPP forces carried out summary executions of FUNCINPEC ministers.
 Between 41 and 60 people were executed in custody, and a United Nations report found a large number of incinerated bodies.

 Following the seizure of power by Hun Sen, Prince Ranariddh went into exile in Paris.
 Other FUNCINPEC leaders were forced to flee the country, following the executions.
 With the FUNCINPEC-aligned forces now divided, the party ceased to have military power.
 Ung Huot was elected as the new First Prime Minister.